 The first time I saw the popping dance style I was 16 years old and hanging out at the Belmont Plaza Olympic Pool in Long Beach, CA. I was stunned by how 4 guys could make the human body move in a way that looked like a robot or a wave.
 I spent the whole summer hanging out with these guys, watching and learning their popping techniques.
 Shake Your Pants by Cameo is the song they were blasting from their boombox, and is the pivotal song that marks the beginning of dance and dance music in my life.

 I went on to teach popping and break dancing at The Broadway Academy of Performing Arts when it was located in Carmichael, CA when I was 18-20; performed twice in The Best of Broadway showcase in Sacramento, CA (1983 & 1984) and eventually become an original member of Pepper Von’s Body Talk Dance Company in Sacramento, CA. During my college years Mozart’s Requiem would have the same overwhelmingly-deep impact on my being and soul!

-One book, published in 1936, changes my future
+One book published in 1936 changed my future

-How to Win Friends and Influence Peopleby Dale Carnegie taught me how to get my head out of my ass and focus on supporting the success of others, both personally and professionally.
+Dale Carnegie’s How to Win Friends and Influence People taught me how to get my head out of my ass and focus on supporting the success of others, both personally and professionally.
 This book also gave me the tools to develop a real and meaningful relationship with my Dad, as well as hone productive business relationships.
 And I guarantee that this book would have saved my failed marriage, if both me and Lisa would have applied its success principles.

 Frustration always reveals a deeper truth